Public Art and Sustainability Initiative

 In order to address the specific environmental challenges in public areas and in the presentation of public art works, in March 2024 The Bentway seeded the Public Art and Sustainability Initiative – a collaborative partnership between a national network of fellow public art curators, organizations and public space operators.

-Over the last several years the Bentway has been working to better understand our role as public space developers and operators, as well as arts professionals working in the midst of a climate emergency.
+Over the last several years The Bentway has been working to better understand our role as public space developers and operators, as well as arts professionals working in the midst of a climate emergency.
 As commissioners, producers and strong advocates for temporary public art we are keenly aware of the ecological impact of our work, and we have been taking steps to develop more responsive and responsible modes of practice.

 We also know that we were not alone in making these changes.